 Other than the bathroom, the bedroom is the one place your guests can have complete privacy.
 Curtains, blinds, or roller shades - whatever options you prefer, ensure the bedroom has sufficient coverage that blocks out light for guests who prefer to sleep in complete darkness and wake up after sunrise.
 It also makes things less awkward when your neighbour can see into your bedroom…

-In conclusion, I suggest you treat the bedroom like the heartbeat of your Airbnb.
-Your guests’ perception of comfort and cleanliness will play a big role in your host rating and repeat business, so stay on top of the game with these 5 essentials and take your Airbnb management to the next level.
+We suggest you treat the bedroom like the heartbeat of your Airbnb.
+Your guests’ perception of comfort and cleanliness will play a big role in your host rating and repeat business, so stay on top of the game with these 5 essentials and take your short-term rental management to the next level.

-Loren is our content writer here at Hometime and recently moved from South Africa to London.
 Need more tips and tricks to set up your Airbnb for success?
-Get in touch with someone from the Hometime team - we love to chat!
+Get in touch with the Hometime team - we love to chat!